By Doug Boilesen, 2021

 Visitors at the Paris Exposition Listening to Edison's Phonograph, Harper's Weekly, illustration by C. S. Reinhart, 1889

-Where is the sense of wonder and admiration by the public at the fair for the kinetograph?
+Where was the sense of wonder and admiration by the public at the fair for the kinetograph?

 This lack of reporting reactions from first-time viewers about seeing the kinetograph at the fair is counter to the history of the public seeing such inventions for the first time.
 The admiration the Parisian visitors gave to Edison's phonographs in 1889 is an obvious example of enthusiasm and curiosity for a new wonder.
 Even after the phonograph's coin-in-the-slot machines had been introduced to the public in 1889 there would continue to be many examples of the public listening to coin-operated phonographs for the first time and finding it a delight and curious about what was inside the box.
 Jokes were still being circulated in the first decade of the twentieth century about listeners being confused by the phonograph's realism and questioning the source of those sounds ("Where's the Band?" humor).